dotzenith/tilde/README.md

 $ pip3 install pyinfra python-dotenv  # Install pyinfra and dotenv

-./run.sh                            # Run Tilde on your homeserver
+./run.sh                            # Run tilde on your homeserver
 ```

 If everything goes as expected, you'll have a shiny new homeserver complete with all the features mentioned earlier!